 Sometimes a single number is the most important thing you want to track in your Power BI dashboard or report, such as total sales, market share year over year, or total opportunities.
 This type of visualization is called a Card.
 As with almost all of the native Power BI visualizations, Cards can be created using the report editor or Q&A.

-Create a card using the report editor
+Option 1: Create a card using the report editor

 Power BI creates a column chart with the one number.

-In the Visualizations pane, select the Card icon.
+In the Visualizations pane, select the card icon.

-Create a card from the Q&A question box
+Option 2: Create a card from the Q&A question box

 The question box helps you with suggestions and restatements, and finally displays the total number.